1. Blog

 Sedona, AZ (Feb)

-Named one of the “10 Most Beautiful Places in America” by Good Morning America, Sedona has emerged as a popular “racecation” destination for runners eager to kick off their racing year and escape the dead of winter back home.
+Named one of the “10 Most Beautiful Places in America” by Good Morning America, Sedona has emerged as a popular “race-cation” destination for runners eager to kick off their racing year and escape the dead of winter back home.
 The out-and-back course features a stunning backdrop of stark desert landscapes and red sandstone formations accentuated by the warm light of the rising sun.
-And if the Red Rocks of Sedona don’t leave you breathless, the route’s challenging “Swiss Alps profile” just may — all of which make the commemorative finisher’s shirt you’ll receive at the finish line that much sweeter.
+And if the Red Rocks of Sedona don’t leave you breathless, the route’s challenging “Swiss Alps profile” just may.
+Either way, it all adds to the memories of what one finisher calls the “most beautiful half I’ve ever done.”
 RunSedona is a recommended winter getaway for first-timers, traveling runners and 50 Staters alike.

 Arkansas